TitleCardMaker/TitleCardMaker/docs/getting_started/first_sync/index.md

 subsets of your Series, and can also automatically assign specific Card customizations through [Templates](../creating_templates.md).

-For most users, I recommend Syncing from [Sonarr](./sonarr.md).
-However, if you are not using Sonarr, then your primary Media Server is the next-best option.
-You can use the sidebar to navigate to the instructions which suit you.
+For most users, I recommend Syncing from your primary Media Server (Emby, Jellfyin, or Plex).
+You can use the sidebar to navigate to the instructions which suit your set up.